-We have tried several different web hosts and have read through hundreds of reviews of various hosts looking for ones that are affordable and reputable.
+We have tried several different website hosts and have read through hundreds of reviews of various hosts looking for ones that are affordable and reputable.
 We like our customers to get good hosting because we offer full support.
 If you have a hosting problem, we have to deal with it (especially during setup) and the difference between a good host and a bad host can mean the difference of a quick phone call or hours of headaches.
-The best hosting we have found so far is

 Reliably is important.
 Many of the hosting companies are here one day and gone the next, and when they disappear, your site is down and the money you invested in your hosting plan is gone also.
-It is easy to find a few professional looking pictures and put up a clean looking site, but that doesn’t always mean that the company behind it is reputable.
 We like to deal with hosting companies that have been around a while, and that are located in the U.S. We choose U.S. companies predominantly because we’ve found it is easier to deal with U.S. based customer service.

 Customer service and support is a big issue with hosting.
 We like to work with hosting companies that have live chat and a number to call that has a live person on the other end available in our normal hours of business, so when there is a problem we can get it resolved quickly.